 Instead of relying on your knowledge of your mother tongue to shape your perspective, why not broaden your horizons?
 Join us to experience the intellectual, cultural and personal enrichment that comes from learning a new language.
 At the Centre for Modern Languages, we provide students of varying disciplines a choice of courses in Asian as well as European languages.
-Courses include Arabic, Chinese, French, German, Hindi, Italian, Japanese, Korean, Latin, Malay, Russian, Singapore Sign Language, Spanish, Tamil, Thai, and Vietnamese, from introductory to intermediary levels.
+Courses include Arabic, French, German, Hindi, Italian, Japanese, Korean, Latin, Malay, Russian, Singapore Sign Language, Spanish, Tamil, Thai, and Vietnamese, from introductory to intermediary levels.

 The CML also offers many language immersion programs (LIP) to further develop cultural and linguistic competency.
 Seize the opportunity to learn these languages in native countries as well as travel around the world.